1. HOW IS MY DATA ENCRYPTED?

 You can import/restore a vault file either after a fresh new app installation or into your current app vault.

 To do former you need the app without any vault has been created.
 Here you can choose to create a new vault or to import an existing vault file.
 Click on latter to choose your vault file and have, if needed, your Encrypted Master Key with you.
 After successfully imported, you can login into the vault like usual with PIN and the master password.
-If the master password is protected you will be asked for the according codeword.
+If the master password is protected, you will be prompted for the according codeword.
 Be aware that existing Master Password Tokens are not valid for the imported vault (they are not part of the vault file for security reasons).

-To restore a vault file into your current vault, just select “Import vault file” from the app menu and select your vault file (must have same Vault-Id).
-In the following screen you can select which data should be re-imported.
+To restore a vault file into your current vault, just select “Import vault file” from the app menu and select your vault file (must have the same Vault-Id).
+On the following screen you can select which data should be re-imported.
 You can also preview its content by clicking on a single credential.

 8. CAN I EXPORT SINGLE CREDENTIALS TO OTHER APPS?